 6. Don’t be afraid of change.
 If you find that something isn’t working, don’t be afraid to change it.
 You’re not locked into the theme or template you first choose for your blog.
 I went through several templates before I found one that met most of my needs.

 7. Different Views.
 Check your blog in several browsers.
 Your blog may be centered in one browser but left aligned in another.
 Don’t take it for granted that it will look the same in each browser.
 You don’t have to download each browser to find out.
-Simply go to Browser Shots to select the browers and versions you’d like to check.
-It may take a while for the results to show, even with broadband.
+Simply go to Browser Shots to select the browsers and versions you’d like to check.
+It may take a while for the results to show.

 There are many templates available online.
 Finding just the right one may not be an easy thing to do.
 Use these tips when choosing a blog template and you’ll be closer to success.

-Not sure where to find quality WordPress themes?
+Not sure where to find quality WordPress themes or templates?
 Check out my favorite theme designer.